Identifying Socially Disruptive Policies: Introduction

 \section{Introduction}

 Many policies are socially disruptive in that they alter a substantial fraction of agents' social or economic connections.
-Since networks determine a wide range of economic activities, disrupting them can be harmful.
+Since networks determine a wide range of economic activities, disrupting them can lead to unintended consequences.
 For example, \cite{carrell2013natural} study a change in classroom composition that was supposed to improve academic performance but instead segregated students which exacerbated inequality. \cite{barnhardt2017moving} analyze an antipoverty program that was intended to provide economic opportunity but instead isolated participants which led to financial insecurity.
 Both policies were well intentioned but, because they were socially disruptive, ultimately hurt the agents that they were designed to help.\looseness=-1

 In light of these and other examples, a growing literature recommends measuring and accounting for social disruption when evaluating the welfare impact of a policy \citep[see, for instance,][]{banerjee2021changes,jackson2021inequality}.
 But identifying social disruption from data is not always straightforward in practice.
-Economists typically characterize the disruptive impact of a policy by comparing the average number of connections between agents with and without it.
-While easy to compute, comparing averages generally understates social disruption.
+Economists typically characterize the disruptive impact of a policy by running dyadic regressions, which amounts to comparing the average number of connections between agents with and without the policy.
+While easy to implement, these regressions generally understate the total amount of social disruption.
 The reason for this is that economic policies usually have heterogeneous effects: they create some connections and destroy others.
 If the amount of created connections is roughly the same as the amount of destroyed connections, then the average difference will be small, even when the total number of connections affected by the policy is not.\footnote{This disruption is policy relevant.
 It represents actual relationships that are upended, requiring time and resources to replace.
-The literature shows that new connections may be of lower quality, associated with less trust, communication, peer influence, etc. As a result, this disruption negatively impacts welfare, even when the average number of connections with and without the policy is similar.} \looseness=-1
+The literature shows that new connections may be of lower quality, associated with less trust, communication, peer influence, etc. As a result, this disruption impacts welfare, even when the average number of connections with and without the policy is similar.} \looseness=-1